-Grade Type: Letter Grade Practicum: 5 units = 225 hours Fee: Additional clinical fee Prerequisite(s): NUR 510 and 510P Concurrent Requisite(s): NUR 511
+Grade Type: Letter Grade Practicum: 5 units = 225 hours Fee: Additional clinical fee

 NUR 512 - Physical Assessment

 The course focuses on helping students acquire skills to conduct a comprehensive health assessment.
 The process of data collection, interpretation, documentation and dissemination of assessment data will be addressed.
 The practicum provides students with the opportunity to use interview, observation, percussion, palpation, inspection and auscultation in assessing clients across the lifespan in simulated and actual settings.